Empirical Inference Department

-In 2011, it was a great honour for me to co-organize a Festschrift symposium together with my PhD advisor, Prof. Bernhard Schölkopf, to honor Prof. Vladimir Vapnik, on the occasion of his 75th birthday.
+In 2011, it was a great honour for me to co-organize a Festschrift symposium together with my PhD advisor, Prof. Bernhard Schölkopf, and Yevgeny Seldin to honor Prof. Vladimir Vapnik, on the occasion of his 75th birthday.
 I also helped organize the 29th Neural Information Processing Systems (NIPS 2016), which took place in Barcelona, Spain (together with Ulrike von Luxburg, Isabelle Guyon, Behzad Tabibian, Rohit Babbar, and several other people).
-In December 2016, it was an honour for me to take part in the Dagstuhl Seminar in New Directions for Learning with Kernels and Gaussian Processes.
+In December 2016, I was also invited to participate in the Dagstuhl Seminar in New Directions for Learning with Kernels and Gaussian Processes.
 At the seminar, we discussed various prospects of kernel methods in machine learning.